gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    in {{RFC5705}}.
 The exporter MUST use the label given in Section
    {{IANA-Consideration}} and no context.
 The new Shared Key Identifier MUST be the old Shared Key Identifier incremented by 1.
-   If the old one is 65535, the new one MUST be 1.

-   Before sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.
+   Before sending the DTLS Finished message, the active SCTP-AUTH key SHOULD be switched to the new one, it MAY be sent using the old one.
+   If the active SCTP-AUTH key is not switched to the new one before sending the DTLS Finished message, it MUST be switched to the new one immediately after sending the DTLS Finished message.

-   Once the corresponding Finished message from the peer has been received, the old SCTP-AUTH key SHOULD be removed.
+   Once the initial Finished message from the peer has been received, the old SCTP-AUTH key MUST be removed.

+### DTLS 1.3 Considerations

 ## Shutdown